 In the real estate industry, proper representation can make or break any transaction.
 Behind any successful sale is a confident homebuyer making their decision because they feel informed and assured that their money is being well-spent.
-Armed with this knowledge, realtors, real estate developers, and other professionals in the industry are using visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.
+Armed with this knowledge, real estate professionals are using 3D visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.

-A few months ago, we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
-After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of completing construction.
+The project began when we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
+After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of construction completion.
 The five-home development in the Pennsport section of Philadelphia was a highly sought out location.
-With a cohesive web presence, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.
+With a cohesive website, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.